jacklul/asuswrt-usb-raspberry-pi/README.md

 - If you're running official firmware in most cases you will need to set `FAKE_ASUS_OPTWARE=true`
   - _Newer firmware versions dropped support for `script_usbmount` NVRAM variable so we need a workaround_
   - You might also need to change `ASUS_OPTWARE_ARCH` to reflect architecture of the router (set to `arm` by default)
-  - By default `/bin/sh /jffs/scripts-startup.sh start` command is executed on the router - you can change this with `FAKE_ASUS_OPTWARE_CMD` variable
+  - By default `/bin/sh /jffs/scripts/usb-mount-script` command is executed on the router - you can change this with `FAKE_ASUS_OPTWARE_CMD` variable

 For the full list of configuration variables - [look below](#configuration).